DrDynamic/plox/README.md

 - ++ operator to increment a variable
 - +=, -=, *=, /= operators to run calculations on a variable
 - casting strings to callable
-- function declaration without block statement (instant return)
+- function declaration without block statement (instant return - like lambda)
 - Compiler instructions (inline / spread loop)